Dispersal density estimation across scales: Main results

 \end{cor} Corollary \ref{cor: intensity} reveals the infinitesimal correlation structure

 with $p = \eins_{[0,1]}$.
 Applied to a well-behaved test function $\varphi\colon [0,1] \times \R \rightarrow \R$ we obtain

-In order to obtain information on $f$ from the first integral, $\varphi(x,y)$ should depend on $y$ solely, while in the second integral, $\phi(x,y)$ should rather depend on $(y-x)/\sigma$.
+In order to obtain information on $f$ from the first integral, the input function $\varphi(x,y)$ should depend on $y$ solely, while in the second integral, $\phi(x,y)$ should rather depend on $(y-x)/\sigma$.
 We therefore pick a test function of the form

 In the limit $n \rightarrow \infty$, we expect the empirical mean to be close to its expectation so that the approximation

 is valid.
 Hence, we asymptotically have access to

 where